 The Kalita Wave coffee brewing system is a preferred brewer amongst coffee bars around the world.
-In fact, this brewer has been used in professional coffee-making competitions, and coffee-lovers around the globe love it for its simplicity – simply pour hot water over ground coffee, and you have the ultimate coffee treat.
+In fact, this brewer has been used in professional coffee-making competitions, and coffee drinkers around the world love it for its simplicity.

 Brief History of Pour Over Coffee